OmarBazaraa/MppCompiler/README.md

 2. Undeclared identifier access.
 3. Constant assignment after declaration.
 4. Invalid operand types. (i.e. operands of type `void` or pointer to function).
+5. Branch condition not Boolean convertible.
-5. Float operand to modulus operator.
+6. Float operand to modulus operator.
-6. Float operand to bitwise operators.
+7. Float operand to bitwise operators.
-7. Use of uninitialized variable.
+8. Use of uninitialized variable.
-8. Increment and decrement operators with `rvalue` operand.
+9. Increment and decrement operators with `rvalue` operand.

 ### Switch-statement-related errors
 1. `switch` and `case` statements with non integer expression.